Ask a Question

 Today you ride towards the longest fjord in Iceland - Eyjafjordur.
 Firstly you ride along the river Gljufura and then into the surrounding hills of Hofdi which offers spectacular views.
 Fjord Eyjafjordur is one of the best places in Iceland for spotting whales - mainly the huge Humpbacks, Minke, porpoises and Northern bottlenose whale.
 You will stop several times to look for them.
 On your way back you will also see the island of Hrisey which is the second largest Icelandic island and gave the fjord its name - Fjord of the Island.

-After a coffee back at the farmhouse, you will saddle your horse for a short ride in the vicinity of the farm.
+After a coffee back at the farmhouse, you will saddle your horse for a short ride in the vicinity of the farm around one to two hours .
 After dinner at the farmhouse, you can marvel at the midnight sun.

 Day 4